 Data from New Zealand’s national insurance system show that over the period 2000 to 2013, there was an average of 8.9 claims for laser eye or skin injuries each year.
 The average claim amount was NZD $93.63 (USD $61.42), which a representative said “would suggest the injuries were not significant.”
 The data includes all New Zealand laser injury claims, whether verified or not, from all sources including lasers used in industry and laboratories.
 Detailed statistics and analysis are in this article.

 Injury severity: If there is an injury, most often these are small spots in the periphery of vision.
 Often these heal or the brain “fills in” the spot so the person normally does not notice it.
-We are not aware of any near-total or total blindness in an eye caused by laser pointers or handheld lasers.
-(Of course, a future injury could occur in the central vision optic nerve and this would be likely to cause near-total or total blindness.)
+There have been some cases of near-total or total blindness caused by laser pointers or handheld lasers; usually these are self-inflicted.
+The Consumer laser eye injury info page has links to studies of some of these cases.